(Jan. 17-20, 2019)

 The annual show marks the start of the season for boating and fishing aficionados with luxury motor yachts, cruisers, sport fishers, performance boats and runabouts, as well as marine accessories, electronics, engines and more on display.

 Hours: W-F noon-9 pm, Sa 10 am-9 pm, Su 10 am-6 pm

-Admission: $16 adults, children 12 and under free when accompanied by an adult
+Admission: $16 adults, free for children 12 and under when accompanied by an adult

 This multi-purpose indoor arena in Newark, New Jersey is home to the National Hockey League's New Jersey Devils and the NCAA's SEton Hall Pirates men's basketball team.
 The arena, which seats 16,514 fans for hockey and 18,711 for basketball, is noted for its handsome red and gray exterior (paying homage to the red and black colors of the New Jersey Devils) and its 4,800-square-foot LED display.

 Leading fine art dealers from the United States, members of the Art Dealers Association of America (ADAA), show and sell works from the late-19th century through today.
 Ticket proceeds benefit Henry Street Settlement, a New York social services organization.

 Th-F noon-8 pm, Sa noon-7 pm, Su noon-5 pm

 Gala preview W 5-9:30 pm